Numigi/odoo-web-addons/web_search_date_range/README.md

 ## Date Range Types

-A date range type is a contextual domain filter that can be used for ay date or datetime field.
+A date range type is a contextual domain filter that can be used for any date or datetime field.

 Currently, the following date range types are implemented: